ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 ## The {{site.data.keyword.cloud_notm}} CLI
 {: #install_cli}

-The {{site.data.keyword.cloud_notm}} CLI is a general-purpose developer tool that provides access to your {{site.data.keyword.cloud_notm}} account and services through a command line interface.
+The {{site.data.keyword.cloud_notm}} CLI is a general-purpose developer tool that provides access to your {{site.data.keyword.cloud_notm}} account and services through a command-line interface.

 An introduction and installation instructions are available on the [{{site.data.keyword.cloud_notm}} CLI Overview](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud-cli) page.
 If you install the CLI from the cURL command that is provided, you get a selection of extra plug-ins and extensions for multiple IDEs.